- Federal officials report that the rate of vaping cannabis among students of every grade has doubled in the past 10 years.

 Besides long-term developmental issues, the recent rash of vaping-related injuries and deaths across the country have health experts raising red flags.

-This week, federal officials say the current count of people injured by vaping products has
+Last year, federal officials said the current count of people injured by vaping products

 Federal officials say black market cannabis products have played a central role, namely due to the use of vitamin E acetate in those products.

-The Food and Drug Administration (FDA) and the Drug Enforcement Administration (DEA) announced today the results of an operation dubbed “
+The Food and Drug Administration (FDA) and Drug Enforcement Administration (DEA) announced in December 2019 the results of an operation dubbed “

 In it, the two agencies took over 44 websites that advertised the sale of vaping cartridges containing THC.